jezzsantos/ServiceStack.Webhooks.Azure/README.md

 Note: the value of the setting `EventRelayQueueProcessor.TargetQueue.Name` must be the same as the `AzureQueueEventSink.QueueName` that you may have configured in the `WebhookFeature`.

-## Configuring Azure Storage Resources
+## Customizing your Azure Storage Resources

-By default, these services will use default names for storage table and event queue, and will connect to the local Azure Emulator (UseDevelopmentStorage=true) storage account, which might be fine for you, but you may want to provide different names or connection strings for different deployments.
+By default, the services of this project will use default names for storage table and event queue, and will connect to the local Azure Emulator (UseDevelopmentStorage=true) storage account, which might be fine for you, but you may want to provide different names or connection strings for different deployments.

 * `AzureTableSubscriptionStore` will create and use a storage table named: 'webhooksubscriptions'
 * `AzureQueueEventSink` will create and use a storage queue named: 'webhookevents'